thinkmorebetter/public_activity/README.md

     destroy: 'Some user removed an article!'
 ```

-This structure is valid for activities with keys `"activity.article.create"` or `"article.create"`.
-As mentioned before, `"activity."` part of the key is optional.
+This structure is valid for activities with keys `"model_activity.article.create"` or `"article.create"`.
+As mentioned before, `"model_activity."` part of the key is optional.

 ## Upgrading